alim0118/grade-calculator-app/README.md

 ## Instructions for Grader
 - You can add a course to your student record by clicking on the "Add Course" button, then specifying the number of categories in your course in the pop-up window and clicking the "Okay" button, then filling out your category information and clicking the "Next" button, and then filling our your course information and clicking the "Create" button
 - You can view a subset of your student record consisting of either all, only complete, or only incomplete courses by selecting the criterion and clicking the "View" button
-- You can locate an image on the main screen when my application starts
+- You can locate an image on the main screen when my application starts or an image as an icon for the reload option pop-up window
 - You can save the state of my application by clicking the "Save and Exit" button
 - You can reload the state of my application by clicking the "Returning" button, then clicking the "Yes" button on the pop-up window